Structural Systems & Building Methods – Which is Best for Your Self Build?

 Learn more about brick and block

-Around 25% of all new homes are built using a panelised timber frame structural system, many of them by eco-conscious self builders.
+The National Custom and Self Build Association (NaCSBA) estimates that timber frame construction accounts for 31.8% of self build projects.
 In a timber frame system, the shell acts as a superstructure, supporting the entire building.
 So there may be no requirement for internal load-bearing walls, freeing up space for open-plan layouts.

 Timber framing is a specialist skill, so don’t expect to get too hands-on with this part of the build.
 Most manufacturers require you to commission them to both fabricate and erect the frame, taking it at least to watertight stage.